Zae Myung Kim

 Minneapolis, MN 55455

-I am currently a third-year Ph.D. student in the Minnesota NLP group led by Prof. Dongyeop Kang at University of Minnesota Twin Cities.
+I am currently a third-year Ph.D. candidate in the Minnesota NLP group led by Prof. Dongyeop Kang at University of Minnesota Twin Cities.

 My research interest is centered around two key areas.
 First, I am focused on enhancing the representation of (very) long textual contexts (e.g., sequences of documents), by utilizing long-term hierarchical structures identified in linguistics, such as discourse frameworks and linguistic moves.
 This endeavor aims to delve deeper than the surface level of text, akin to “reading between the lines.”
 It involves uncovering the pragmatic relations and long-term motivations underlying the authoring of sentences and paragraphs.
 By doing so, I seek to enhance our (and language models’) understanding and processing of complex textual materials, revealing the intricate patterns and motivations that guide the construction of extended narratives.